 YPCC is an innovative choral ensemble that combines Cincinnati's love of singing, socializing, and culture for young professionals ages 21-45.
 YPCC is comprised of more than 1,000 singers who create and share high-quality music in an accessible, fun, and social way.
-We are a 501(c)3 non-profit and is supported by the generosity of individuals, local businesses and foundations, ArtsWave, and the Ohio Arts Council.
+We are a 501(c)3 non-profit supported by the generosity of individuals, local businesses and foundations, ArtsWave, and the Ohio Arts Council.

 Check out some of our previous performances!

 Help YPCC play a significant role in our singers' lives.
 Help us connect the next generation of arts patrons to Cincinnati's many arts and culture organizations.
 Show us what music and YPCC mean to you by making a tax-deductible donation.

 • A $25 donation provides music for one singer for one concert cycle

 • A $50 donation pays for gas & parking for one of our YPCC holiday caroling quartets who sing at more than 40 events in over 3 states during the holiday season

 • A $100 donation covers one piano tuning